iampique/dfs-prophet/CONTRIBUTING.md

 ### Contributors

-We recognize contributors in several ways:
+Contributors are recognized in several ways:

 - **Contributors list**: All contributors are listed in the README
 - **Release notes**: Contributors are credited in release notes